How to Set Up a Gateway Host to Restrict Access to the Cluster

 Follow these steps:

-- Choose a cluster node to be the gateway machine
+- Choose a cluster host to be the gateway host.

 With the Hadoop client: